-This page is a compilation of statements from conservative commentators and other public personages supporting carbon taxing or, at least, potential openness to a carbon pollution tax as a source of revenue to help reduce the U.S. budget deficit or to finance reductions in other taxes such as the Corporate Income Tax.
+This page is a compilation of statements from conservative commentators and other right-leaning public personages supporting carbon taxing or, at least, potential openness to a carbon pollution tax as a source of revenue to help reduce the U.S. budget deficit or to finance reductions in other taxes such as the Corporate Income Tax.

 Despite the influence of climate science denialism on many conservatives, a growing number are willing to discuss and even advocate carbon taxes as the cornerstone of climate policy that fits within their principles of free markets and individual choice.